 One of the most enjoyable aspects of the Monster Hunter franchise is its weapons system.
-Just like every other title in the series, the most recent Monster Hunter: World’s weapon system is very rewarding.
-Whether you’re playing the Hunting Horn or the Insect Glaive, each weapon is fun and unique in its own right, and unlike other fantasy RPGs, there is no such thing as an overpowered weapon class.
+Like every other title in the series, the most recent Monster Hunter: World’s weapon system is very diverse.
+Whether you’re using the Hunting Horn or the Insect Glaive, each weapon is fun and unique in its own right, and unlike other fantasy RPGs, there is no such thing as an overpowered weapon class.

 Great Sword and Hammer